 Hearing habilitation includes:

-- cochlear implants (devices that are surgically implanted into the ear.
-Microphones detect sound and transmit it to the auditory nerve, avoiding damaged portions of the ear)
+Cochlear implants can also be helpful.
+These are devices that are surgically implanted into your ear.
+They use microphones to detect sound and transmit it to your auditory nerve, avoiding damaged portions of your ear.

 Hearing rehabilitation helps adults with hearing problems.
 These services include: